-Everywhere!
+Anywhere!
 Carinata is a remarkably tough plant.
-It can withstand environmental stressors that other oilseeds can’t, such as frost, drought, heat, cold and disease.
+It can withstand environmental stresses that make it unique, such as frost, drought, heat, cold and disease.
 That means it can be successfully grown on marginal lands, giving farmers a crop option they otherwise wouldn’t have.

 Carinata is grown for a variety of reasons: as a way to provide energy security, to decarbonize the transportation sector, and to provide high quality plant protein.
 The world is shifting towards biofuels, specifically in the aviation industry, and Carinata is a uniquely suited feedstock for this purpose.
 Farmers also grow Carinata to rejuvenate soil, as it’s deep root structures help increase soil organic matter.
 This increased soil matter provides a nutrient boost to crops that follow.